Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 What is this?
 ------

-This repo contains the full [talk](http://za.pycon.org/talks/10/) I indend to deliver (have delivered) at [PyConZA2013](http://za.pycon.org/).
+This repo contains the full [talk](http://za.pycon.org/talks/10/) I intend to deliver (have delivered) at [PyConZA2013](http://za.pycon.org/).
 It contains all the files needed to build a final publishable PDF document and even adds a customer front page.

 [The Complete Talk GitHub Website can be accessed here][6]

 Background
 -------------
 IPython had become a popular choice for doing interactive scientific work.
-It extends the standard Python interpreter and adds many usefull new futures.
-There is realy no need to use the standard Python interpreter anymore.
+It extends the standard Python interpreter and adds many useful new futures.
+There is really no need to use the standard Python interpreter anymore.
-In addition to this IPython offers a web based Notebook that makes interactive work much easier,and have been used to write repeatable scientific papers and more recently a book has been written using this platform, the online Notebook Viewer and GitHub.
-The development of this material and toolchain to compile the notebook to a publishable PDF, has inspired me to maybe even try and turn this into a complete (free) book.
-Lets see what happens.
+In addition to this IPython offers a web based Notebook that makes interactive work much easier, and have been used to write repeatable scientific papers and more recently a book has been written using this platform, the online Notebook Viewer and GitHub.
+The development of this material and tool chain to compile the notebook to a publishable PDF, has inspired me to maybe even try and turn this into a complete (free) book.
+Let’s see what happens.

 Combining the most common scientific packages with IPython makes it a formidable tool and serious competition to R. ( _R is still awesome!_ )